sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 We could have made the obvious choice to use an independent job queue system.
 Many of them have been created, for different usage.
 Some are available as SAAS, which removes partly the maintenance burden.
 Given their high reliability and availability, it is interesting to use them as the backbone for the system communication.
 In particular, they enable a better tolerance for network partitioning.
 For example, the supervisor and the worker may not need to be online at the same time to make some progress.
 On the contrary, the reactive loop implies that both nodes be connected at the same time to eventually make progress - even if they can work independently of each other most of the time.
 This is of course a reasonable assumption if the supervisor is designed to be available - the worker just needs some communication window from time to time to make progress.

 One disadvantage of the independent queue system is that it involves an intermediate storage, which implies some redundancy in the data.
 As stated before, by limiting data redundancy between nodes, state is easier to reconcile in case of inconsistencies with the reactive loop.
-When a problem arise and the system needs recovery, it is easier to fix the state across two subsystems than across three.
+When problems arise and the system needs recovery, it is easier to fix the state across two subsystems than across three.

 Resiliency is often achieved through automatic job retry or visibility timeout with queue systems.
 However, given the cost of 3D printing, we hardly want the system to start an apparently failed job on another printer, if we are not sure it has been cancelled on the first one.
 So while an independent queue system would offer better liveness, we favor the simple resiliency offered by the reactive loop.